ROYAL OAK SCHOOLS RETURN TO SCHOOL PLAN:

 November 9, 2020 begins hybrid learning, except for Royal Oak High School which will continue virtually.

 WHY WE CLOSED:

-Governor Gretchen Whitmer announced that in order to slow the spread of Novel Coronavirus (COVID-19) in Michigan, she is ordering the closure of all K-12 school buildings, public, private, and boarding, to students starting Monday, March 16.
+Governor Gretchen Whitmer announced that in order to slow the spread of Novel Coronavirus (COVID-19) in Michigan, all K-12 school buildings, public, private, and boarding, were to close to students starting Monday, March 16, 2020.